Amaro96/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data warehouse and Analytics Project** repository!
 This project demostrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portflolio projec, it
+Designed as a portflolio projec, it highlights industry best pratices in data engineering and analytics

 --